Moksh2207/grocery_store/README.md

 # grocery_store
-It is a 3 tier grocery store management application.
+It is a grocery store management application.
+It will be 3 tier application

+Front end: UI is written in HTML/CSS/Javascript/Bootstrap
+Backend: Python and Flask
+Database: mysql